CrowdStrike/falcon-helm/README.md

 # Quick Note Regarding Support
 🔥 🔥 🔥 🚒 🔥 🚒 🔥 🔥 🔥 🚒 🔥 🚒 🔥 🔥 🔥 🔥 🔥 🔥 🚒 🔥 🚒 🔥 🔥 🔥 🚒 🔥 🚒 🔥 🔥 🔥

-This Helm chart is IN DEVELOPMENT, AND NOT (YET) SUPPORTED!!
+The Helm chart and operator code is in development, and not (yet) supported!

 🔥 🔥 🔥 🚒 🔥 🚒 🔥 🔥 🔥 🚒 🔥 🚒 🔥 🔥 🔥 🔥 🔥 🔥 🚒 🔥 🚒 🔥 🔥 🔥 🚒 🔥 🚒 🔥 🔥 🔥